 Finally, the OSI grant allowed key work-related travel to take place.
 The COTF immediately contacted the National Association of Civilian Oversight of Law Enforcement (NACOLE).
-Two COTF members attended NACOLE's annual conference in Spokane, Washington, and one COTF member traveled to Boston for a day-long meeting with NACOLE's staff about national best practices for civilian oversight of law enforcement.
+Two COTF members attended NACOLE's annual conference in Spokane, Washington, and one COTF member traveled to Boston for a daylong meeting with NACOLE's staff about national best practices for civilian oversight of law enforcement.
 Subsequently, the COTF regularly consulted with NACOLE for advice and expertise.
-In addition, we also brought experts from New Orleans and Seattle into Baltimore to share their insights and expertise on civilian oversight, and a number of COTF members traveled to Denver to meet with their oversight experts.
+In addition, we also brought experts from New Orleans and Seattle into Baltimore to share their insights and expertise on civilian oversight, and a number of COTF members traveled to Denver to meet

+The COTF's public workshops were held in Central-West Baltimore (Union Baptist Church), Northwest (Empowerment Temple), Southeast (Patterson Park Public Charter School, Northeast (Mount Pleasant Church and Ministries), and Southwest (The Power House). with their oversight experts.
 During these trips, the COTF was able to engage in one- to two-day-long activities devoted solely to thinking and learning about civilian oversight and the various elements of it that might be best suited to Baltimore's needs.
 Our travel also helped us solidify a network of experts whom we consulted on an on-going basis as we seek to build the best model of police accountability for our city.